 The Institute for Research on Labor and Employment (IRLE) at the University of California, Berkeley supports rigorous interdisciplinary research projects on topics aligned with our mission: to understand the dynamics and policies affecting workers, working life, and employment.
-We invite applications from graduate students at UC Berkeley working on projects related to our mission.
-Apply by April 12, 2019.
+We are inviting applications from UC Berkeley graduate and doctoral students.
+The application period for 2022-2023 funding has ended.

 IRLE seeks to fund a broad and interdisciplinary range of research areas that intersect with our mission.
 In recent years, we have funded projects focused on education, public employment, criminal justice, labor markets, racial equity, gender discrimination, and immigration.